MickalSpeller/Azure-Project-Gamma-Azure-Firewall/README.md

 ## Acknowledgements

-Inspired by real-world architectures and AZ-700 learning paths.
+Inspired by real-world Azure architectures for professinal development and proof of concept